By Joanne Jeffries. Last Updated September 23rd 2021. Welcome to this Alicante airport accident claims guide.

 Another distinguishing feature of Spanish personal injury law is the claimant’s ability to request an interruption of the claim.
 This puts proceedings on hold while the claimant and their solicitor conduct further work on their case.
 This is useful if more time is needed to obtain evidence. .
 However the claimant needs to provide a good reason for requesting the interruption, it is much less likely to be granted if it is just an attempt to buy more time.

 It will not always be necessary to use a Spanish-based personal injury solicitor to make a claim in Spain.
 A UK-based specialist solicitor like those on our panel will be able to handle the claim.
-This question is answered in more detail on this page.
+This question is answered in more detail on this guide to using a Spain solicitor page.
 To find out what solicitor can work on your claim, call our advisors and discuss your situation with them.

 As mentioned above, the manner in which personal injury compensation in Spain is calculated differs somewhat from how it is calculated in Britain.
 Therefore the numbers in the compensation calculator below may not reflect how much your personal injury claim would be worth under Spanish law.
 Still we feel that it may prove useful to read through this compensation calculator.